qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 There is [shared-everything threads proposal](https://github.com/WebAssembly/shared-everything-threads) that aim to fix that.

+If all web workers utitlize browser's event loop and don't block for long time in each execution, then they can coorporatively load new Wasm code by processing web worker message, without much delay.

 ## Wasm-JS passing

 Numbers (`i32`, `i64`, `f32`, `f64`) can be directly passed between JS and Wasm (`i64` maps to `BigInt` in JS, other 3 maps to `number`).